saylordotorg/course_econ102_exc/Unit03.md

+---
+layout: default
+title: "ECON102-EXC: Principles of Macroeconomics"
+course_description: "An exploration of the factors that impact the overall performance of economies.
+The course focuses on public policies helping and hindering the achievement of intended outcomes, such as reducing unemployment or increasing trade.
+ECON102-EXC is aligned with a challenge exam proctored by Excelsior College, a private, nonprofit institution with a credit-by-exam program that enables students to earn college level credit in select subject areas by passing proficiency examinations."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Unemployment and Inflation** <span id="3"></span> *Most individuals probably understand the economic concepts of unemployment and inflation.
 Unemployment reflects the number of people